SAFF Logo

 ' is a firm believer that following Jesus is life transforming, and there has never been a bigger need in our world for a church that is trauma informed and where we see the kind of stuff that Jesus did happen.'

 From this we assume that Mrs Thierry believes in 'signs and wonders'.
 Clearly she is a fundamentalist Christian so if she is promoting the idea of Satanic Ritual Child Abuse as part of a therapy cure it is troubling.
-Neo-Paganism has still not absolved the Churches for murdering 300,000 'women' at the stake for imagined witchcraft practices.
 Most fundamentalist churches have a belief in Possession of the body by Demons and perform exorcisms on people who come to them for help or absolution.
 This often occurs after initial counseling sessions where SRA is diagnosed.
 We do not know if Betsy de Thierry believes in any of these things, or whether she combines spiritual counseling with her therapeutic work, but perhaps she will clarify her approach to exorcism and whether she believes in the Devil as a reality?
 That would make an important difference to any encouragement for police to accept claims of establishing the existence of Ritual and Satanic Abuse.

 The other keynote speaker at the conference is Dr Elly Hanson, a clinical psychologist “with a focus on tackling sexual abuse and online harms”.